 Trust me, you don't need any skill to make this roast, just a little bit of time and forethought!
 Start by salting and peppering the roast an hour before you are going to stick it in the pot.
 Salt is a good meat tenderizer.

 About 45 minutes later, saute up some onions.
+Add some carrots and garlic to the mix.

 And then potatoes.